 By introducing wireframes, teams can identify problems and find solutions that would not have been apparent without a visual helper.
-The wireframe should act as a blueprint for where your key features will fit within a page and what those pages need to be.
-Their aim is to give the engineers and other stakeholders a clear vision of how your product will be used.
+The wireframe should act as a blueprint for where your key features will fit within a page and what those pages should be.
+The aim is to give engineers and other stakeholders a clear vision of how your product will be used.

 5. Release notes